-It's 38 degrees today, but Jenny is wearing long sleeves to work and a shirt that's buttoned right up to the top.
+Jenny always wears long sleeves to work - even in mid-summer.
 The reason?
 The constant sexual remarks made by her supervisor about her appearance, what a lucky man her husband must be, how badly he would like to take her on a date and how much he would like to be stuck alone in the lift with her.

 Frankly, these remarks make her feel highly uncomfortable, she doesn't really know how to react, she doesn't enjoy being at work anymore, but she is scared that a complaint may result in her being fired.
 So what now?